 STORYTELLING TECHNIQUES OF NOTE

 This is a story that rewards a re-reading.
 Shirley Jackson almost nudges us towards a second reading by starting and ending with repeated lines.
 This circular plot ties into the kairos or repetitiveness, the cycle of life, punctuated by ritual.
 (Stories featuring girls and women are often circular in shape.
 In the West, circularity is linked to femininity.)

-The unexpected resonse at the end changes the whole focus, precisely because most stories about reunited people end with tears of joy.
+The unexpected response at the end changes the whole focus.
+Most stories about reunited people end with tears of joy.
 This is a subversion of the mythic reunion plot, in which a hero leaves home to fight some battle, overcomes many hurdles then returns home a changed person.
 (Changed as in ‘unrecognisable’.
 Ha.)